cyberark/sidecar-injector/README.md

     EOL
     ```

-1. You can now leverage Conjur by either
+1. You can now leverage Secrets Manager by either
    1. [Deploying the Authenticator Sidecar](#deploy-authenticator-sidecar) or
    2. [Deploying the Secretless Sidecar](#deploy-secretless-sidecar) or
    3. [Deploying the Secrets Provider Sidecar](#deploy-secrets-provider-sidecar)